Low-Residency MFA in Creative Writing

-Master of Fine Arts in Creative Writing and Poetics (low-residency)
+Master of Fine Arts in Creative Writing (low-residency)

-Our low-residency MFA provides the structure, support, and professional development you need to take your writing to the next level.
+Naropa’s online creative writing MFA provides the structure, support, and professional development you need to take your writing to the next level from the comfort of home.

 Program Overview